jbudz/kibana/packages/kbn-plugin-generator/sao_template/template/README.md

     Build a distributable archive of your plugin.

-  - `yarn test:browser`
+  - `yarn test:test:karma`

-    Run the browser tests in a real web browser.
+    Run the test:karma tests in a real web test:karma.

   - `yarn test:mocha`